 Remove the Sury Repository

-Furthermore, if you no longer need packages from the Sury repository, you can also remove the configuration and keyring:
+If you no longer need packages from the Sury repository, remove the configuration based on how you originally added it:

 sudo rm /etc/apt/sources.list.d/php.sources